 With the family units consisting of a double room and a lounge with a connecting door, we particularly offer families with children - one of our main target groups - affordable accommodation options.
-Our most important sales arguments also include the 35,000 m2 park with heated outdoor pool, Café Bagnera, sand tennis court, bocce court, golf practice, various children's playgrounds, sunbathing lawn and much more.
+Our most important sales arguments also include the 35,000 m2 park with heated outdoor pool, Café Bagnera, sand tennis court, bocce court, flow trails, various children's playgrounds, sunbathing lawn and much more.

 More than 85% of our rooms have a very nice view of the hotel park, the Roseg valley and the Julier chain; all rooms are very spacious (30m2) and have been individually furnished with art objects by Swiss artists.

 The Hotel Saratz has become a roof for generations and with its renewed and expanded infrastructure offers space for families and children, but also single travelers and couples, young and old (or the young at heart) - simply everyone who loves life, nature and everything that is beautiful about it Want to enjoy the world.